frederikprijck/blog.kwintenp/_posts/2017-09-08-code-formatting-with-rxjs.md

 ```

 We have a function `doSomething()` that, when called, will use the `data$` stream as a source and will perform a mapping of the data array events inside of this stream and then will perform a backend call for every element inside this array.
 If you were able to detect this immediately, my hat off to you.
 To me however, this looks pretty bad.
-Lets take a look at how we could make this better:
+Let's take a look at how we could make this better:

 ```typescript
 // A data$ stream